zqingr/tfjs-cifar10/README.md

  - [cifar10_resnet](https://github.com/zqingr/tfjs-examples/tree/master/src/examples/cifar10_resnet)

-If you think this project is helpful to you, click on star, thank you!
+If you feel that this project is helpful to you, please click the star button, thank you!:smiley: